-- 5. All current employees, who on their most recent annual performance evaluation received a rating of 2.5 or below ("Does Not Meet Overall Expectations") will not be eligible to receive the annually determined percentage increase at this time.
-However, in accordance with County policy, such employee should be placed on a formal Performance Improvement Plan with a time duration of ninety (90) days and receive a "Special Performance Evaluation."
-At the conclusion of the Performance Improvement Plan time frame, such employees should receive a special performance evaluation, and those employees with a performance rating that at least "Meets Overall Expectations" will receive the two and one half percent (2.5%) base salary increase prospectively. - 6.
-Notwithstanding the above, in the event that the County agrees to a more favorable combined and non-concessionary salary/wage increase greater than five percent (5%) over Fiscal 2014/2015 and 2015/2016, with the Blue Collar Bargaining Agreement, or unrepresented employees, either party may request in writing its desire to meet to explore alternatives to the agreed upon salary/wage provisions of this Article.
+- 4. All current employees who on their most recent annual performance evaluation received a rating of "Does Not Meet Overall Expectations" will not be eligible to receive the annually determined percentage increase at this time.
+However, in accordance with County Policy, such employees should be placed on a formal Performance Improvement Plan with a time duration of ninety (90) days and receive a "Special Performance Evaluation" at the conclusion of the Performance Improvement Plan time frame, Those employees with a performance rating that at least "Meets Overall Expectations" will receive the two percent (2.0%) base salary increase prospectively. - 5.
+Notwithstanding the above, in the event that the County agrees to a non-concessionary, across the board salary/wage increase greater than five percent (5%) combined over Fiscal Years 2017/2018 and 2018/2019 with the Blue Collar Bargaining Agreement, White Collar Agreement, or unrepresented employees, either party may request in writing its desire to meet to explore alternatives to the agreed upon salary/wage provisions of this Article.
 Any such request is an informal request that does not trigger the opening of the parties' Collective Bargaining Agreement or the impasse provisions of Chapter 447, Florida Statutes.
-Further, the request must be received within thirty (30) days of County approval of such salary decrease/increase.
+Further, the request must be received within thirty (30) days of County approval of such salary decrease/increase. - 6.
+For Fiscal Year 2018/2019, effective on the first full pay period in April of 2019 (April 7, 2019), eligible bargaining unit employees who have three (3) years or more years of continuous service experience in their current County job classifications as of April 6, 2019, and who are below the 25th percentile of their pay grade, shall have their salary adjusted upward to the 25th percentile of their pay grade.

-C. Fiscal Year 2016/2017:
+C. Fiscal Year 2019/2020: